DEDICATION & INTRODUCTION

 This collection could not have been possible without the love and support of several individuals.
 Above all, I would like to thank my mom Dr. Barbara Herbstman.
 She is the best mom a son could ever want, and source of love, wisdom, and great humor.
 The greatest thing he ever did was go on a blind date with Mom.

 I would like to thank Dr. Brent Swanson and Craig Weiner.
 (He only has a double masters, in case you were wondering).
 You are more than friends.
 You are my brothers.
-I would like also to acknowledge the friendship of Dr. Steven Masyada, as well as the support of Steven Dobler, Robin Goins, Nick Schroeder, and Michelle Jones.
+I would like also to acknowledge the friendship of Dr. Steven Masyada, as well as the support of Steven Dobler, Robin Goins, and Nick Schroeder.

 I owe a tremendous thanks to the professional framers and photographer who have helped in preserving this collection.
 I would like to thank Trish Zylinski, Don Cavanaugh, Linda Santucci, Al Avci of Art & Frame of NY, and Johnston Photography of Gainesville, Florida.
 And I would like to gratefully acknowledge paper conservationists Nancy Poli and Rebecca Silvius.
 They are the best.